Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 For square-pulse \MS\ gates with fixed $T_\text{gate}$, the usual scaling $\delta_{\mathrm{gate}}\!\propto\!k$ and $\Omega_r\!\propto\!\sqrt{k}$ implies that the bus displacement amplitude scales as

 so increasing $k$ reduces the maximum excursion in phase space.
 Consistent with this, the fidelity improves monotonically with $k$ across all $\bar n_\text{spec}$.
-For example, at $\bar n_\text{spec}=10$ the fidelity rises from $\sim 0.70$ to $\sim 0.98$ by $k=5$, at the expense of a $\sqrt{5}\approx 2.24$ increase in $\Omega_r$.
+For example, at $\bar n_\text{spec}=10$ the fidelity rises from $\sim 0.55$ to $\sim 0.98$ by $k=5$, at the expense of a $\sqrt{5}\approx 2.24$ increase in $\Omega_r$.

-This displacement-based view is model-agnostic and extends to shaped pulses: the relevant susceptibility is governed by the largest coherent displacement of the bus mode during the waveform.
-Reducing $d_\text{max}$ suppresses spectator excitation (e.g., $\dot b=-i\,g\,a\,c^\dagger$) and the nonlinear back-action on the bus (captured by the ratio $\mathcal{R}$ defined earlier), thereby protecting loop closure.
-Practically, bounding $d_\text{max}$—either by increasing $k$ in square-pulse gates or by explicitly constraining the waveform's excursion—provides a simple knob to keep \co-induced errors negligible even in large systems with many, partially cooled modes.
+This displacement-based view extends to shaped pulses: the relevant susceptibility to \co{} is governed by the largest coherent displacement of the bus mode during the waveform.
+Reducing $d_\text{max}$ suppresses coupling to spectator modes (e.g., $\dot b=-i\,g\,a\,c^\dagger$) and the nonlinear back-action on the bus (captured by the ratio $\mathcal{R}$ defined in Eq~\eqref{eq:backaction_def}), thereby protecting loop closure.
+Practically, bounding $d_\text{max}$—either by increasing $k$ in square-pulse gates or by explicitly constraining the waveform's mode-excitation provides a simple knob to keep \co-induced errors negligible even in large systems with many, partially cooled modes.

-\paragraph*{Conclusion.} Nonlinear motional coupling (\co) can disrupt \MS\ gate operation when a coupling is (near) resonant, when the gate duration overlaps the two-level exchange timescale, or when spectator modes are thermally occupied.
+\paragraph*{Conclusion.} Nonlinear motional coupling (\co) can disrupt \MS\ gate operation when a coupling is nearly resonant, when the gate duration overlaps the TL exchange timescale, or when spectator modes are thermally occupied.
 Our results highlight the value of identifying strong \co\ resonances and improving cooling of low-frequency spectators, which otherwise broaden the detuning window for fidelity loss.
 We further show that reducing the maximum bus-mode displacement—e.g., by increasing the number of phase-space loops $k$ or by using amplitude/phase shaping—mitigates \co\ and enables high fidelity even in the presence of nonlinear interactions.
 These insights provide practical guidance for designing robust entangling gates in larger trapped-ion systems and for scaling toward high-fidelity quantum processors.